 Niagara-on-the-Lake Hydro maintains strong relations and works closely with regulators and government bodies as we believe this is in the long-term best interests of our customers.
-Attention is focused on those areas most beneficial to our customers such as energy conservation (ranked 15th amongst distributors) and distributed generation (extensive uptake on solar generation).
+However, where appropriate, we also believe it is important for us to speak against policies and decisions which we do not believe are in the long-term best interests of our customers.